Student Support Resource Guide

 Harry is a student in good academic standing.
 In their current political science course, the topic of immigration came up in a discussion post.
 Harry replied with their belief that anyone crossing a border illegally should be shot.
 Harry’s post received a few responses in the forum, and several students reached out to you directly to report concerns about the mention of violence in this post.
 What is your next step?

 Cindy is a prospective student.
 They email every day and often ask personal questions that are unrelated to their academics.
 Staff reported feeling uncomfortable when interacting with this student because of the way they steer conversations and some of the images they share.
 Multiple advisors have brought Cindy up to their manager with concerns about the student continuing their enrollment.
-The student’s Enrollment Advisor has attempted to explain the expectations for Cindy regarding appropriate and professional communication.
+The student’s Admissions Specialist has attempted to explain the expectations for Cindy regarding appropriate and professional communication.
 Each time, Cindy corrects the behavior for a couple of days.
 Recently, the student began sending emails multiple times per day, some with photos, and has also attempted to add staff on social media.
 What is your next step?

 Jason, a new student, sends an email to their academic advisor regarding a current class.
 Jason shared they have not been able to complete the work for the last week of the course and feel hopeless about life.
 They report reaching out to their instructor but still don’t feel they can complete the work, even with the flexibility provided by the instructor.
 Jason shares that they thought they were ready to go back to school but are feeling too “overwhelmed” and “stressed” about everything that is going on.
 While sharing this, they say it’s to the point that they are thinking about “ways to end it all.”
 They go on about previous suicide attempts and being in treatment.
 Jason shares they have been struggling and are trying to reach out to their counselor for support but don't have an appointment yet.
 What is your next step?